Harrynoqs/OOP-school-library/README.md

 # 📖 school-library_OOP <a name="about-project"></a>

 **school-library_OOP**
-In this project, I started building my school library app.
-In this initial step, I implemented the classes to represent students and teachers.
+In this project, I used the Decorator design pattern to correct the names of people.

 ## 🛠 Built With <a name="built-with"></a>